Trustees take on the legal and financial responsibility for the Trust.

 Seetha Siriwardene, retired doctor, supported Bhante from the time he returned from Sri Lanka in 1998, helped to set up the centre in North London.
 And then chaired the new Satipanya Buddhist Trust from 2003 to 2011.

 Bryan Lester, a retired music teacher and presently composing, set up and ran the Bhikkhu Fund in 1998 to support Bhante.
 He then joined the Trust in 2003 and remained until 2007.
 During that time he took responsibility to change the charitable trust into a Limited Charitable Company.

 Nick Costaras, an environmental engineer, currently with a disability allowance, joined the Trust in 2003.
 He had organised London weekend courses for Bhante.
 He was the treasurer from 2006 to 2011.

 Ernie Gunesekera is a Retired Civil Engineer engaged on Design and Construction of heavy Civil Engineering projects,such as Harbours,Jetties,Immersed Tunnels ,Large Bridges and Mortaways for over 44 years in this country and also in several countries in the world.
 He joined the Trust in 2004, was crucial in setting up the mortgage and buying the property in 2007.
 He became the chair until he retired in 2015.

 Sharon and Keith Hammond volunteered to help the Trust with financial matters.
 They have been guiding us through perilous times since the opening in 2007 when we had to pay off the mortgage and build the kitchen and annexe extensions.
-Their offering comes to an end spring next year, 2016.
+Their offering came to an end in spring, 2016.